STMicroelectronics/stm32ai-modelzoo/audio_event_detection/scripts/training/README.md

 If using a MiniResnet, MiniResnetv2 or Yamnet, set this to True.
 - `transfer_learning` - *Boolean*, if True, a pretrained model is loaded, its layers are frozen, a classification head is added and trained.
 If False, the entire network is trained from scratch.
 Note that Yamnet can only be used with `transfer_learning=True`
+- `fine_tune` : *boolean* If True, a pretrained model is loaded and a classification head is added, but the layers of the backbone are NOT frozen. **WARNING :** Models have a severe tendency to overfit when using this option with too little data, which leads to worse performance when deploying on board.
+Use with caution.
+This parameter does nothing if `transfer_learning` is set to `False`
+- `dropout` : *float between 0 and 1* If > 0, adds dropout to the classification head, with probability equal to this parameter.
 - `multi_label` - *Boolean*.
 Set to True if you want to perform multilabel classification, i.e. if each sample can belong to more than 1 class at a time.
 This is not the case in ESC-10.
-NOTE : Currently unsupported, but will be in an upcoming version.
+**NOTE : Currently unsupported, but will be in an upcoming version.**

 **1.2.
 Choose a custom model:**